fs-feup/el-sw/docs/general-guide.md

 	2. **src** folder contains executable files
 	3. **lib** folder contains external libraries
 	4. **test** folder contains unit tests
-2. create 'comm', 'embedded' and 'logic' sub-folders inside *include*
+2. create 'comm', 'embedded' and 'logic' sub-folders inside *include* (purely organizational as of now)
 	1. **comm** folders contain the code related to communication (CAN).
 No files external to this folder should include information on ports, communication protocols or include CAN libraries.
 Files from this folder should not contain any other logic other than pure translation from CAN to useful information.
 	2. **embedded** folder contains the code related to IO operations with the board, which require inclusion of Arduino.h library or any other resource only available when connected to a board.
 Files from this folder should not contain any other logic other the direct calling functions and classes to the board's functionalities.
 	3. **logic** folder contains the code regarding all the logic of the actual programs running in the boards.
 This folder should not contain calls to either communication or embedded libraries.
 This folder can and should be further subdivided if it contains many files.
-3. create 'test_comm', 'test_embedded' and 'test_logic' sub-bfolders inside *test*
+3. create 'test_comm', 'test_embedded' and 'test_logic' and 'test_logic_native' (logic that can be tested on pc) sub-bfolders inside *test*
 4. In platformio.ini
 	1. ![platformio.ini file](./assets/new-project-setup/inifile.png)
 	2. under [platformio] general rules are defined